The Saturday Evening Post: 21st century

 With the January/February 2013 issue, the Post launched a major makeover of the publication, including a new cover design and efforts to increase the magazine's profile, in response to a general public misbelief that it was no longer in existence.
 The magazine's new logo is an update of a logo it had used beginning in 1942.
 As of October 2018, the complete archive of the magazine is available online.
+As of 2021, the Saturday Evening Post Society, a 501(c)(3) non-profit organization head by SerVaas, owned the magazine.
+An editorial staff of twelve put out six issues a year with circulation of 350,000.
+In 2026, the magazine announced it will cease its print edition and continue to publish online only.
+At that time it had 50,000 subscribers.